Some time back I gave

 "happy" according to most commentators.
 It is not a state of emotional ecstasy as in

-"I am so, so happy" but a state of being in which one could say he has
+"I am so, so happy" but a state of being in which one could say he

-themselves unnecessarily by the lives they live.
+upon themselves unnecessarily by the lives they live.

-It is the kind of
+It is the kind of blessing

-fleeting ecstasy that a single solitary joyous event might bring on.
+that a single solitary joyous event might bring on.
 It has permanence.
 It is an abiding quiet type of happiness that

 lies deep within the soul.